dianasamkovaa/disco-falcon/README.md

 Our goal is to demonstrate how **bank-certified gold** can be seamlessly integrated into the DeFi ecosystem through tokenization and lending.

+## 🧪 MVP Flow

 ### 🔐 1.
-Wallet Authorization
+Authorization

-Users authenticate by connecting their crypto wallet (e.g. MetaMask).
+- The user connects their crypto wallet (via **Wagmi**).
-*KYC is not required at this stage.*
+- No KYC is required at this stage.

+---

 ### 🪙 2.
-Tokenizing Gold (Minting NFT)
+Tokenizing Bank-Certified Gold

-Users can manually create an NFT representing physical gold by filling in the following details:
+- The user manually fills out a form with:

-- Gold weight (grams)
+   - Gold weight
-- Fineness (e.g., 999)
+   - Fineness (purity)
    - Certificate number
    - Storage location

-After submission:

-- An NFT is instantly minted with the entered metadata.
+- Upon submission, an NFT is minted with this metadata.
-- The NFT is fully active immediately—no documents or verification required for MVP.
+- The NFT is **immediately active**—no verification or document validation is required in the MVP.

+---

 ### 👤 3.
 User Profile

-Users see a list of all NFTs they've created:
+- The user sees a list of all their minted NFTs.

-- Each NFT displays detailed metadata.
-- Each NFT includes a **"Use as Collateral"** button.
+- Each NFT card includes:
+   - Detailed metadata
+   - A button: **“Use as Collateral”**

+---

 ### 💸 4.
-Instant Crypto Loan
+Taking a Loan

-When a user clicks **"Use as Collateral"**, the system:
+- When the user clicks **“Use as Collateral”**, the system:

-1. Fetches real-time asset price via an Oracle (e.g., RedStone, Chainlink).
+   1. Fetches the gold price via an Oracle based on the NFT metadata
-2. Transfers the NFT to the smart contract.
+   2. Transfers the NFT from the user to the smart contract
-3. Instantly sends a loan (in crypto) to the user's wallet.
+   3. Instantly sends a crypto loan to the user’s wallet
-   > *In the MVP: loan funds are preloaded in the contract (no investor pool).*
+      > *(In the MVP, loan funds are preloaded into the contract — no investor pool involved)*

+---

+### 📂 5.
+Collateral Management

+- In the **Profile**, the user can now view:
+   - **Available Assets** (active NFTs)
+   - **Collateralized Assets** (NFTs locked for loans)
+- On the **Collateralized** tab, the user can:
+   - Make a loan **repayment**
+   - Upon full repayment, the NFT is returned to the user’s wallet

+---

+### 🧾 6.
+Balance Tracking

+- In the **Header**, the user sees their current balance:
+   - The balance **increases** when they receive a loan
+   - The balance **decreases** when they repay the loan

 ---